 1) “’Round Midnight”

 This sultry and mysterious tune was written by the great Thelonious Monk.
 Contraltos will really shine with this piece!
 Here, we see the legendary Ella Fitzgerald with her interpretation.
+Whether you belt out this incredible jazz song in your car alone or on stage for an audience, you’re sure to have a good time with this one.

 2) “The Man I Love”

 There have been many fantastic renditions of this simple but heartfelt song written by the Gershwins, but this version by Lena Horne is particularly inspiring!
+Learn to sing this female jazz song and you will blow everyone away.

 3) “Why Don’t You Do Right?”